-There is only one kind of HK tax for a HK company i.e. Profits Tax which is at 16.5% on its assessable profits.
+There is only one kind of HK tax for a HK company i.e. Profits Tax which is at 8.25% for the first 2 million HK$ assessable profits and 16.5% for the rest.
 There is no VAT, and no tax on dividend or interest income in HK.

 Basically a HK company is not subject to HK taxes if its operations are not carried out in HK.
 In determining whether a HK company's operations are carried out in HK, all the company's operations (starting from customers' enquiries about product prices, place of orders from the customer, place of a purchase order to completion of sale and purchase) will be considered to find out which processes are carried out in and outside HK.
 The location of bank accounts is insignificant for this matter.
 For instance, a HK trading company with a bank account in HK will not be subject to HK taxes if :